WICG/file-system-access/proposals/CloudIdentifier.md

 ![image](./images/cloud-identifier/remote-file-handling-after.png "After")

-1. VDI web app requests and receives the file’s cloud identifier via FileSystemFileHandle::getCloudIdentifiers()
+1. VDI web app requests and receives the file’s cloud identifier via `FileSystemFileHandle.getCloudIdentifiers()`
 2. VDI web app sends the file’s cloud identifier to VDI server
 3. VDI server requests and receives the file’s content from CSP server using the cloud identifier
 4. VDI server sends any changes made to the file back to the CSP server